-(April 30, 2017) In May 2016, OutCasting launched a new monthly series of short essays and commentaries, called OutCasting OffAir.
-Since then, there has been some interest in making the OffAir pieces available for broadcast — which would make them on the air, not off — so a new title was needed.
-From now on, OutCasting OffAir will be known as OutCasting Overtime.
+In May 2016, OutCasting launched a new monthly online-only series of short essays and commentaries, called OutCasting OffAir.
+Since then, there has been interest in making the OffAir pieces available for broadcast — which would make them on the air, not off — so a new title was needed.
+In April 2017, OutCasting OffAir became known as OutCasting Overtime.
 We hope you'll continue to enjoy these short monthly pieces.

 On this series, we feature informal discussions, audio essays, interview clips, and other material to supplement the audio we present in the full broadcast editions of OutCasting.
 Read the press release below.

 October: Trump's proposed trans ban in the military

 August: Remembering the Pulse massacre and reflecting on the year since